 As is the case with any mortgage, your credit rating will be taken into account so that the lender can have some kind of proof of your ability to pay back any money that you borrow.

-Whether you’re looking for a buy to let mortgage on a second property, or a residential mortgage for a weekend home, you should compare deals online with Money Expert.
-We’ll get you a list of the best mortgage plans available from the market leading lenders so that you can pick the best loan with the best interest rates on offer.
+Whether you’re looking for a buy to let mortgage on a second property, or a residential mortgage for a weekend home, you should compare mortgages online with Money Expert.
+We’ll get you a list of the best mortgage deals available from the market leading lenders so that you can pick the best loan with the best interest rates on offer.